jruels/tf-gcp/labs/tf-first-instance/index-gcp.md

   }

   labels = {
-    name = "Lab1-TF-example"
+    name = "lab1-tf-example"
   }
 }
 ```

-This configuration is ready to be applied.
+Replace 'YOUR_PROJECT_ID' with your actual project ID, once done this configuration is ready to be applied.
 We'll review each section in detail below.

 ## Providers